Canada Salary Calculator

 Understanding Taxes & Deductions in Canada

-All employees contribute to the Canada Pension Plan (CPP) at 5.95% on earnings between $3,500 and $68,500, and Employment Insurance (EI) at 1.66% on earnings up to $63,100.
+Everyone chips in for the Canada Pension Plan (CPP) at 5.95% on earnings between $3,500 and $68,500, and Employment Insurance (EI) at 1.66% on earnings up to $63,100.

 Tax rates vary significantly by province, with provinces like Alberta having lower rates and provinces like Quebec and Nova Scotia having higher rates.

-Last Updated: January 1, 2025
+Last Updated: January 1, 2026

 Frequently Asked Questions

-How does the Canadian tax system work?
+▶How does the Canadian tax system work?

 Canada uses a two-tier system with federal taxes (15-33%) plus provincial taxes that vary by province.

-What is CPP?
+▶What is CPP?

 The Canada Pension Plan is a mandatory contribution that provides retirement, disability, and survivor benefits.

-Do all provinces have the same tax rate?
+▶Do all provinces have the same tax rate?

 No, provincial tax rates vary significantly.
 Alberta has the lowest rates, while Quebec and some Atlantic provinces have higher rates.